Building a Near-Zero-Cost Serverless Task Manager on AWS

 Step 1.
 Host the frontend privately with S3 and CloudFront

-I used an S3 bucket to store the static frontend files and placed CloudFront in front of it to distribute content securely.
+I used a private S3 bucket (with Block Public Access enabled) to store the static frontend files and placed CloudFront in front of it to distribute content securely.

 That gave me three benefits:

-- the bucket can keep Block Public Access enabled
+- the bucket keeps Block Public Access fully enabled

 This was one of the first moments where the project shifted from "just make it work" to "make it work properly."